rajesh-kc/resource-maintenance-and-management/README.md

 * Go to browser and run the url: http://127.0.0.1:5000

-* Application is ready to use
+* Application is ready to use on port 5000 by default, you can change this port on server.js
 ```